 How to Grow Camellias from Seed

 Growing Camellias from seed is much slower than other propagation methods, taking many years to bloom, if at all.
-Camellia fruit or seeds ripen at various times depending on their location and variety.
-Most, however, are ready to harvest in fall.
+Camellia fruit or seeds ripen at various times, depending on their location and variety.
+Most, however, are ready to harvest in the fall.
 Mature Camellia seedpods turn brown and crack open.
 Once this occurs, collect the mature seedpods and soak the seeds for about 12 hours before planting.
 Do not allow fruit (seeds) to dry out.
 They should be planted as soon as possible.

 Additional Propagation Methods

 An alternative to growing Camellias from seed is by taking cuttings or layering.
 This usually ensures an identical plant, and the waiting time for plants is not as long.
 This process is best done during the summer.
-Make an angled cut on the stem or branch and dip it into rooting hormone.
+Make an angled cut on the stem or branch and dip it into the rooting hormone.
 Bend the branch over to the place in the soil.
 Secure with a rock or wire and remain in the ground one season until significant rooting occurs.
 Then clip away from the parent and plant as usual.

 Growing Conditions and General Care